 The reforms largely shift the liabilities and responsibilities, meaning that medium and large-sized private sector businesses hiring personal service company (PSCs) contractors are now responsible for determining the IR35 status of each assignment.

-Contractors who are genuinely in business of their own account and receive an accurate and fair assessment can continue to work outside of IR35.
+Contractors who are genuinely in business on their own account and receive an accurate and fair assessment can continue to work outside of IR35.

 Determining whether you’re inside or outside of IR35

 To support end hirers in determining a contractor’s IR35 status, the government recommends using the CEST tool.
-This has since been found be flawed, with other government departments being let down by the tool and incurring tax bills from HMRC for incorrectly identifying IR35 status by using the tool.
-If in doubt, it’s always advisable to speak to a qualified professional on IR35 compliance.
+This has been criticised, with some cases showing that relying on it alone can lead to incorrect determinations.
+If in doubt, it’s advisable to speak to a qualified professional on IR35 compliance.

-Once the IR35 status decision is made, it should be detailed in a Status Determination Statement (SDS) – a document for all within the supply chain, that is supplied by the end hirer and removes their liabilities so long as reasonable care has been taken.
+Once the IR35 status decision is made, it should be detailed in a Status Determination Statement (SDS) – a document for all within the supply chain, that is supplied by the end hirer.
+The client must take reasonable care when making this decision.

 Secure an SDS and raise any queries quickly

-In addition, the SDS statement allows the contractor to understand the basis of the determination, which will help them, should they need to initiate the client-led disagreement process.
+In addition, the SDS allows the contractor to understand the basis of the determination, which will help if they need to initiate the client-led disagreement process.

 My advice to contractors in any doubt is that they need to quickly address any queries with their end hirers and, in my opinion, the SDS should always be completed.